Can I Use White Wine Vinegar Instead Of Distilled Vinegar

 White wine vinegar can be used in many recipes that call for a milder flavor profile than some other types of vinegars.
 It adds a subtle yet distinct flavor to dishes like vinaigrettes, marinades, and sauces.
 White wine vinegars are also often used as an ingredient in pickling vegetables or making fruit preserves.
 It can even be used to make homemade salad dressings or cocktail mixers.

-See also Why Is My Well Water Brown
+See also Why Is Distilled Water Sold Out

 When buying white wine vinegar, it’s important to look for brands that use high-quality wines with low levels of sulfur dioxide (SO2).
 SO2 is commonly added to wines to prevent the growth of bacteria but it can affect the taste when used in vinegars.
 Additionally, look for products labeled “unfiltered” or “unrefined” as these will retain more of their natural flavors and aromas.